tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 > Tl;dr, we’re looking for people to volunteer to eat nothing but potatoes (and a small amount of oil & seasoning) for at least four weeks, and to share their data so we can do an analysis.
 You can sign up below.

 I was immediately intrigued.
-I knew decently well why [keto had helped me lose weight](https://tomvanantwerp.com/essays/losing-50lbs/#ketogenic-diet), but _potatoes_?
+I knew decently well how [keto had helped me lose weight](https://tomvanantwerp.com/essays/losing-50lbs/#ketogenic-diet).
+But _potatoes_?
 An all-potato diet is the opposite of keto!
 It _should_ spike my blood sugar and insulin and make weight loss difficult.
 How could people find it successful?

-I'm a weirdo who does weird things, and this was just the sort of weird thing that caught my attention.
-I decided I wanted to give this a try!
+It didn't make sense to me, which also made it very attractive.
+I'm a weirdo who does weird things, and this was just the sort of weird thing that I would try just to figure it out.
 But with a cruise trip, two birthdays of close family, and the Fourth of July coming up, I was in no position to join the trials.
 Four weeks is a long time!
 Though I missed out on joining the Slime Mold Time Mold experiment, I still wanted to give it a shot and see how it affected me.
-So recently, now that I don't have so many excuses to binge delicious food, I decided to give the potato diet a try for a week and see what happens.
+And now that I don't have so many excuses to binge delicious food, gave the potato diet a try for a week and see what would happen.

 ## The One-Week Experiment